Fragtality/Fenix2GSX/README.md

 ## Installation / Update
 Extract it anywhere you want, but **do not use** Application-Folders, User-Folders, the Windows' Program File Folders or even C:\\ <br/><br/>
 Please **remove the old Version** completely before updating / extracting the new Version (don't just overwrite)!<br/>Keep in Mind that this **resets all Settings** to the Defaults.
 (You can keep your old .config, but only as Reference - *do not replace* the newer with an old one)<br/>
-The Program will display a little Exclamation Mark on the SysTray/Notification Area Icon and in the GUI to inform on a new Version.
+The Program will display a **little Exclamation Mark** on the SysTray/Notification Area Icon and in the GUI to inform on a **new Version**.
 There is no Pop-Up and there will never be.<br/>
 It may be blocked by **Windows Security** or your **AV-Scanner**, try if *unblocking* and/or *setting an Exception* helps.<br/><br/><br/>

 ## Auto-Start